 The following is a guest post by Zeynep Timocin Cantekin, a foreign law intern working with Foreign Law Specialist Jenny Gesley at the Global Legal Research Directorate of the Law Library of Congress.
+This blog post is part of our Frequently Asked Legal Questions series.

 On March 20, 2020, the German Federal Constitutional Court (Bundesverfassungsgericht, BVerfG) published its decision on the constitutional complaint against the ratification of the Unified Patent Court (UPC) Agreement.
 It stated that the German Act of Approval “is void on the ground that the German Parliament did not adopt the law with the required two-thirds majority necessary to amend the Constitution.”
 This judgment delays the commencement of the operation of the UPC and unitary patents, because the UPC Agreement enters into force only after the 13th European Union (EU) member state has ratified and deposited the UPC Agreement, including the three EU member states with the highest number of European patents in effect.
 Those member states used to be France, Germany, and the United Kingdom (UK) before Brexit.
 (UPC Agreement, arts.
 84, 89.)
 The language of the UPC Agreement has not been amended post Brexit.
 Currently, 16 member states have ratified the UPC Agreement, including the United Kingdom and France.
 Before the decision of the German Federal Constitutional Court, the unitary patent system was expected to start at the end of 2020.